mothur/mothur.github.io/_wiki/download_mothur.md

 title: 'Download mothur'
 redirect_from: '/wiki/Download_mothur'
 ---
-**Mothur\'s source and executables are now available on [github](https://github.com/mothur/mothur/releases/latest).**
+**Mothur's source and executables are now available on [github](https://github.com/mothur/mothur/releases/latest).**

 Downloading an executable version of mothur is the easiest and fastest